shelupetsden/rd_project1/README.md

   a modern front-end build tool offering a faster and leaner development experience.
 The combination of React and Vite gives the optimal development experience for building complex web interfaces.

+- **TailwindCSS**: We are using TailwindCSS, a utility-first CSS framework for rapid UI development.
+TailwindCSS allows us to create responsive designs with ease, and its utility-first principle promotes component reuse and helps to maintain a consistent design across the application.

 - **Prisma**: Prisma, an open-source database toolkit, is used as an interface to the database.
 It simplifies database access and operations by providing an Object-Relational Mapping (ORM) layer.
 Prisma supports a multitude of databases and can be used to build various types of servers.